A three-phased approach to managing project demands

 by Edward Witchey

 The fast pace of business produces a lot of ideas around potential work.
 A project request, often referred to as a project demand can originate from numerous places within an organization.
-Demand Management is a planning methodology used to ensure that all requests for projects are captured, reviewed, and included in the active project portfolio.
-The process manages various attributes defined by the organization to safeguard resources, budgets, and strategic plans.
+Demand Management is a planning methodology used to ensure that all project requests are captured, reviewed, and included in the active project portfolio.
+The process manages various attributes the organization defines to safeguard resources, budgets, and strategic plans.

 The process for managing project demands will ensure the following: